Regiment or Ship: Queen Alexandra's Imperial Military Order of Nurses

 Father: Mr John Bray, born 1844, widower by 1914, Alderman of the Borough.
 Founder of John Bray and Sons, auctioneers and estate agents.
 Had a stroke in 1918, died 1921.

-(Sources: Bexhill Observer, various dates: John Bray & Sons.
+(Sources: Bexhill Observer, various dates see below: John Bray & Sons.
 1872-1972 A centenary history.
-Copyright John Bray & Son’s Estate Agents, verbal permission to use given).
+Copyright John Bray & Son’s Estate Agents, verbal permission to use given.)

-Nursing Sister Mary Francis married Edward Clayton N0005 BRAY Mary Francis (Sister)
+- Nursing Sister Mary Francis married Edward Clayton.
+February 1918 N0005 BRAY Mary Francis (Sister)